 Prerequisite for 300/400 level courses: 2 semester credit at 100/200 level in the same performance area.
+Semester Offered: Fall mester Onered.
+Fail

 Private instruction with major teacher in piano, voice, organ, brass woodwinds, percussion, and strings are to be taken on a weekly basis.